caokai1073/uniPort/README.md

 # uniPort
-a unified single-cell data integration framework by optimal transport
+a unified single-cell data integration framework with optimal transport